aflorithmic/audiostack-python/README.md

 DELETE
     Deletes a resource, in the SDK this does not return any object

-# Installation
+## Installing
-pip install git+ssh://git@github.com/aflorithmic/audiostack-python.git@v0.0.1
+pip install -e git+ssh://git@github.com/aflorithmic/audiostack-python.git@v0.0.1